mirazabal/Dynamic-buffer-TMC/README.md

 3. sudo python compile.py

-At this moment check whether the everything compiled.
+At this moment check whether everything compiled.
 If it didn't you are probably missing some dependencies.
 Download them.

 We also provide a UDP server and client in case that you want to use them.